Goji-P2P/slate/source/includes/_webhooks.md

 ## INVESTOR_FUNDS_RECEIVED
 This is fired whenever investor funds are cleared into their account eg for a bank transfer.

 NOTE: The batch payments will not trigger this event but instead will trigger a `BATCH_UPDATE` event once all payments have been received.

+If redirected = true, the accountType will reflect which account the money has been credited to.
+The intendedAccountType will contain details of where the investor wished to deposit.
+This scenario is mosst likely when depositing into an ISA and the ISA subscription status is preventing further deposits.

 ```json
 {